Here are six easy steps to a healthy immune system

 Aim to avoid processed foods that come in a bag, box, or can.
 Or food products with a long list of ingredients.
 Easier said than done, we know.
 But try.

-✓ STEP 3: How to Strengthen the Immune System – Get (and stay) Fit!
+✓ STEP 3: How to strengthen your immune cells – Get (and stay) Fit!

-Most of us should aim for 150 or more minutes of moderate exercise (like walking, jogging, bicycling, or swimming) every week.
+Every week, most of us should aim for 150 or more minutes of moderate exercise (like walking, jogging, bicycling, or swimming).

 Ideally, kids and adults should get 1 hour of ‘heart racing activity’ every day.
 This doesn’t need to be ‘exercise’ or organized sports.
 It can be from a 20 min dance party now, snowman making later, and a brisk walk with the dog after dinner.
 It all adds up.

 This is important as it can help decrease inflammation and help promote the healthy recycling of immune cells.
-Inflammation is linked to disease and illness vulnerability, which we want to avoid.
+But, unfortunately, inflammation is linked to disease and illness vulnerability, which we want to avoid.

 Need another reason to make sure you and your kids are getting enough water each day?!
 Dehydration can make you more susceptible to illness!

-Exactly how much water you need is frequently being debated, but a simple rule of thumb is at least 1 liter a day for kids and 2 liters for adults.
+Exactly how much water you need is frequently debated, but a simple rule of thumb is at least 1 liter a day for kids and 2 liters for adults.
 It’s a lot!
 More research is looking into the optimal dose for a strong immune system.

 (PLUS: you’ll have less stress and fewer food cravings if you get enough sleep too!)